Theory of Topological Superconductivity in Doped IV-VI Semiconductors: Results

 \subsubsection{\texorpdfstring{A$_{2u}$}{A2u}}

-Similar to the A$_{1u}$ state, the A$_{2u}$ state also preserves the $O_h$ point group.
-However, different from the A$_{1u}$ state it possesses robust nodes on the Fermi surfaces along the $\Gamma$-L direction, making the A$_{2u}$ SCs the so-called topological Dirac SCs\cite{PhysRevLett.113.046401}.
-We still take the L$_1$ Fermi surface for example, where the superconductivity can be described by a vector ${\bf d}({\bf k}) = ( -\alpha k_y, \alpha k_x, 0 )$ on the L$_1$ Fermi surface.
+As shown in Fig.\ref{AE}(c), the A$_{2u}$ state also preserves the $O_h$ point group.
+However, different from the A$_{1u}$ state it possesses robust superconducting nodes on the Fermi surfaces along the $\Gamma$-L direction, making the A$_{2u}$ state the so-called topological Dirac SCs\cite{PhysRevLett.113.046401}.
+On the L$_1$ Fermi surface, the superconductivity can be described by a vector ${\bf d}({\bf k}) = ( -\alpha k_y, \alpha k_x, 0 )$.
 Namely, in the local frame on the L$_1$ Fermi surface the pairing takes the form $\hat{\Delta}({\bf k}) \sim ( ik_x + k_y )\hat{c}_{{\bf k},\uparrow}\hat{c}_{-{\bf k},\uparrow} + ( ik_x - k_y )\hat{c}_{{\bf k},\downarrow}\hat{c}_{-{\bf k},\downarrow}$.
 This is similar to the planar phase of the $^{3}$He superfluid\cite{volovik2003universe}, where the pairing occurs between electrons with the same spin and carries opposite angular momentum for Cooper pairs with opposite spin.
-Apparently, Dirac nodes will appear on the rotation axis, $i.e.$ the $\Gamma$-L direction on the Fermi surface.
-Moreover, the Dirac nodes lead to zero-energy arcs on the surfaces, which are guaranteed by both the mirror symmetry and the chiral symmetry (more details in appendix).
-Specifically, on the (001) surface the superconductivity on each Fermi surface results in surface modes in Fig.\ref{fig:gap_edge}(b2), and taking all the Fermi surfaces into consideration we can get the zero-energy arcs illustrated in Fig.\ref{fig:gap_edge}(b3) (more details in appendix).
+The Dirac nodes lead to Majorana zero-energy arcs on the surfaces on the surface, which are guaranteed by both the mirror symmetry and the chiral symmetry.
+To be more specific, the Dirac nodes are protected by the 1D mirror-symmetry-protected winding number and more details are presented in Appendix \ref{appendix:symmetry}.
+On the $(001)$ surface the superconductivity on each Fermi surface results in surface modes in Fig.\ref{edge_one_FS}(a), and taking all the four Fermi surfaces into account, we can get the zero-energy arcs illustrated in Fig.\ref{AE}(d).
+Notice that the zero-energy arcs in Fig.\ref{AE}(d) are four-fold degenerate.
+This phenomenon arises for the following reasons. (i) The eight Dirac nodes on the Four Fermi surfaces have four projecting points on the $(001)$ surface because the two Dirac nodes are related by the mirror symmetry $M_h$ which maps $(k_X, k_Y, k_Z) \mapsto (k_X, k_Y, -k_Z)$ in the global frame must project onto the same point on the $(001)$ surface (the L$_1$ and L$_3$ Fermi surfaces are related by $M_h$, and so does the L$_2$ and L$_4$ Fermi surfaces). (ii) The zero-energy arcs from the L$_1$ and L$_3$ Fermi surfaces (the L$_2$ and L$_4$ Fermi surfaces) which are related by the $C_{2Z} = C_{4}^2$ symmetry are located at the same position in the surface BZ. (iii) The superconducting order is even under $C_{2Z}$ leading to the zero-energy arcs from the L$_1$ and L$_3$ Fermi surfaces cannot hybridize (more details in Appendix \ref{appendix:symmetry}).